Flammen (Schulhoff): Background and performance history

 Interest in the work was revived at Leipzig Opera in 1995 conducted by Udo Zimmermann, performed as Flammen using Brod's German text, with some cuts in the music.
 Flammen was performed again in concert in May 2005 by Edo de Waart at Amsterdam's Concertgebouw.
 It had another staged revival, and its Austrian premiere, in 2006 at the KlangBogen Wien Festival.
 That production, directed by Keith Warner and conducted by Bertrand de Billy, opened on 7 August 2006 at the Theater an der Wien in Vienna.
 It was one of three operas based on the Don Juan legend presented by the festival that summer—the other two were Mozart's Don Giovanni and Erik Højsgaard's Don Juan Returns from the War.
 In 2008, Flammen was revived again in Germany with a new production directed by Urs Häberli at the Pfalztheater in Kaiserslautern.

 Roles

-Although the roles of Donna Anna and Nun/Marguerite/Woman were sung by two separate sopranos in the 1932 premiere, a single soprano sang all these roles in the 1995 Decca recording and in the 2006 staged production in Vienna.
+Although the roles of Donna Anna and Woman were sung by two separate singers in the 1932 premiere, a single singer sang both roles today.
+Also, in some cases, the roles of Woman/Nun/Donna Anna and Marguerite are both performed by the same singer, as in the 1995 Decca recording and in the 2006 staged production at the Theater an der Wien.